WELCOME TO USF!

 The meal plan payment is due on January 15, 2021.
 For students with billed Florida Prepaid Tuition Plans or with Financial Aid Deferments, payment is due February 26, 2021 by 5PM.
 Your meal plan payment is due at the same time tuition is due.

 Where is the best place to learn more about dining?

 Your mailbox information is visible on the same screen as your housing assignment in the Housing Portal.
-If you would like to ship anything prior to move-in, please wait until August 18.
-Retrieve mail and packages from your area's Mail Center (Holly H for north Campus, JPH lobby for south campus).
-Mail Centers will be open for regular hours starting Monday, August 26.
+If you would like to ship anything prior to move-in, please wait until January 4, 2021.
+All packages can be picked up in your area's Mail Center (Holly H for north Campus, JPH lobby for south campus).
+Mail Centers will be open for regular hours starting Monday, January 4.
 Learn more and lookup your mailing address!

 Saturday: Noon - 3 p.m.

 On Sunday, January 10 the Mail Centers will be open from 12 - 3 p.m.
 Mail Centers will be closed on Sundays, besides this exception for spring opening.

 USF is an Equal Opportunity/Equal Access Institution.
 If you would like to request an accommodation for move-in, we ask that you contact our office at 813-974-0001 or email@example.com five days before your arrival.